Ceasar/Encyclopedia/src/adler_1966.rst

     1. Of estheticism, which regards all books as if they were poetry
     2. Of intellectualism, which treats all books as if they were instructive

+.. _philosophy:

+Philosophy
+    ?

+.. _practical:
+.. _practical book:
+.. _practical books:

+Practical Book
+    A book concerned with `action`, `applied science`, or `knowing how` to do something which you think you `should`.

 .. _purism:

 Purism